Wildlife Management Area Permit Requirements

-- To hunt on wildlife management areas, you must possess a management area permit and a hunting license, unless exempt (see License and permit exemptions).
+- To hunt on wildlife management areas (WMAs), you must possess a management area permit and a hunting license, unless exempt (see License and permit exemptions on License & Permits).
 A management area permit is not required to hunt on Eglin, Avon Park and Tyndall military bases, Apalachicola River Wildlife and Environmental Area and Kissimmee River Public Use Area and Kissimmee Chain of Lakes Area.
-Persons possessing firearms on Osceola, Ocala or Apalachicola WMAs for the exclusive purpose of shooting at an FWC-authorized shooting range are exempt from needing management area permits.

-- Limited entry/quota permits are required on wildlife management areas during certain time periods (see Limited entry/quota permits below.)
+- Limited entry/quota permits are required on WMAs during certain time periods (see Limited entry/quota permits on this same page).

-- Permits for ADA accommodations are available under certain conditions for some wildlife management areas.
+- Permits for ADA accommodations are available under certain conditions for some WMAs.
 Visit MyFWC.com/ADA for more information.

 Wildlife management area regulation changes

-Hunters should obtain WMA brochures for the area in which they intend to hunt.
+- Hunters should obtain WMA brochures for the area in which they intend to hunt.
 The latest rule changes are notated by bold print in these brochures.
-WMA brochures are available at MyFWC.com/Hunting, FWC regional offices and at some county tax collectors’ offices.
+WMA brochures are available at MyFWC.com/Hunting, FWC regional offices (see FWC Regional Offices) and at some county tax collectors’ offices.

 Public small-game hunting areas

 These small-game public hunting areas offer the opportunity to hunt hogs, doves, waterfowl and small game.
-WMA brochures are available at MyFWC.com/Hunting or an FWC regional office.
+WMA brochures are available at MyFWC.com/Hunting or an FWC regional office (see FWC Regional Offices).

 Hunting Florida’s military bases